 Many organizations use home drug testing kits that are CLIA waived because lab costs are so high and so any employee can administer the test.
 They are relatively accurate and give results within a couple minutes.
 Usually positive tests are then sealed and sent to a lab for confirmation.
 Laboratories charge by the drug so it is much cheaper to confirm the presence of 1 drug than it is to test for 12 drugs using complex laboratory equipment.

 Other organizations that run a lot of drug tests and have a high rate of failure send all their tests to a lab.
 Some facilities will even build their own lab.
 Usually the cost of lab testing is subsidized in some way (either the customer pays for it or insurance pays part of the cost).
-Medicare and most insurances will only pay for 1 type of drug test per visit so they will not pay for a standard 12 panel cup test and a confirmation.
+Medicare and most insurances will only pay for 1 type of drug test per visit so they will not pay for a standard 12 panel drug test and a confirmation.

 Home Drug Testing